znewman01/nix-doom-emacs/docs/README.md

 # Documentation for Nix-Doom-Emacs

 Nix-Doom-Emacs (also commonly referred to as NDE in chatrooms) is a project with lots of moving pieces and hacks.
-Users are expected to know their way around Nix and Emacs (also Emacs Lisp) before using this project, and users should expect to have to debug things.
+Users are expected to know their way around using (and especially debugging) Nix and Emacs Lisp before using this project.

-If you encounter any issues that make it not usable to you (or if you need support), please talk to us first in the [Matrix room](https://matrix.to/#/#doom-emacs:nixos.org) and if it's indeed a bug of Nix-Doom-Emacs, file it in the [issue tracker](https://github.com/nix-community/nix-doom-emacs/issues).
+If you encounter any issues that make it unusable to you (or if you need support), please talk to us first in the [Matrix room](https://matrix.to/#/#doom-emacs:nixos.org) and if it's indeed a bug of Nix-Doom-Emacs, file it in the [issue tracker](https://github.com/nix-community/nix-doom-emacs/issues).

 If you find this documentation unclear or incomplete, please let us know as well.